Manned Venus flyby: Phase C

-Phase C would be the actual manned flyby, using a Block IV CSM and an updated version of the Venus flyby S-IVB which would carry a large radio antenna for communication with Earth and two or more small probes which would be released shortly before the flyby to enter the atmosphere of Venus.
+Phase C would be the actual flyby, using a Block IV CSM and an updated version of the Venus flyby S-IVB which would carry a large radio antenna for communication with Earth and two or more small probes which would be released shortly before the flyby to enter the atmosphere of Venus.
 The Block IV CSM has LM engines replacing the Service Propulsion System engines, batteries to replace the fuel cells, and other modifications to support long-range communication with Earth and the higher re-entry velocities required for the return trajectory compared to a return from lunar orbit.

 The Phase C mission was planned for a launch in late October or early November 1973, when the velocity requirements to reach Venus and the duration of the resulting mission would be at their lowest.
 After a brief stay in Earth parking orbit to check out the spacecraft, the crew would have headed for Venus.
 In the event of a major problem during the trans-Venus injection burn, there would have been roughly an hour to separate the CSM from the S-IVB and use the SM engine to cancel out most of the velocity gained from the burn.
 This would put the craft into a highly elliptical orbit which would typically bring it back to Earth for re-entry two or three days later.
 Beyond that time window, the SM engine would not have had enough propellant to bring the CSM back to Earth before the SM batteries ran out of power.
 At that point, it would literally be "Venus or Bust".

 After a successful S-IVB burn, the spacecraft would have passed approximately 3000 miles from the surface of Venus about four months later.
 The flyby velocity would be so high that the crew would only have had a few hours for detailed study of the planet.
 At this point, one or more robotic probe landers would have separated from the main craft to land on Venus.

 During the rest of the mission, the crew would have performed astronomical studies of the Sun and Mercury, approaching within 0.3 astronomical units.

 TMK-MAVR

-One variant of the Soviet Union's planned TMK mission to Mars in 1971-1974 involved a flyby of Venus on the return voyage, and was given the code name "MAVR" (MArs - VeneRa), meaning Mars - Venus.
+One variant of the Soviet Union's planned TMK mission to Mars in 1971–1974 involved a flyby of Venus on the return voyage, and was given the code name "MAVR" (MArs - VeneRa), meaning Mars - Venus.
 However, the TMK program was cancelled after the N1 rocket that was needed to loft the mission failed to fly successfully.